brendane/seq_view/README.markdown

 command line tools and graphical sequence editing programs.
 I find it useful when I'm logged into a server remotely and I want to look at some fasta files.
-It's a bit like samtools tview, but for sequence files (currently just FASTA format) instead of read alignments.
+It's a bit like samtools tview, but for sequence files (currently just FASTA and FASTQ format) instead of read alignments.

 ### Screenshot:
 A single fasta file in codon mode: